South Andros Island may be the most informal place on the planet Earth.

 What Fishing Gear?

-Fly rods for Andros Island are the topic of this article on our blog.
+Fly rods for South Andros Island is the topic of this article on our blog.

 Summary: Definitely an 8 weight, hopefully a 10 weight, maybe a 7 weight and a 9 weight.